RPVote/eiCompare/README.md

 ## Usage

-The name of this package `eiCompare`, highlights its utility for comparing different ecological inference estimates.
+The name `eiCompare` highlights the utility of this package for comparing different ecological inference estimates.
 For instance, the following code compares iterative and RxC estimates of racial voting preferences in a stylized version of the 2018 Georgia gubernatorial election:

 ``` r
 library(eiCompare)